 In addition, Greg has worked at the Smithsonian Institution at the Museum of American Art, the Shakespeare Theatre in Washington, DC, lobbied the U.S. Congress on sexual orientation and gender/identity equality with the Human Rights Campaign, raised over a million dollars for undergraduate scholarships, and completed two Olympics (1988, Seoul, Korea–Equestrian Intern, and 1996, Olympic Village Supervisor for Athlete Services).
 He has also assisted the Governor of North Carolina as an Ombudsman for stays of execution, completed work as a counselor for the Army Navy Academy in California, and has performed with and assisted global entertainers and performers of international acclaim.

 Greg is also an accomplished artist.
 He has received grants with the Minnesota State Arts Board and additional funds in partnership with the National Endowment for the Arts as well as the Prairie Lakes Regional Arts Council, the McKnight Foundation, Springboard for the Arts, the Bush Foundation, and Preservation Alliance of Minnesota.
-In 2021, he was one of 16 artists selected for a one year exhibition at the Minneapolis/St. Paul International Airport, and in 2019 was a semifinalist for a McKnight Fiber Artist Fellowship.
+In 2021, he was one of 16 artists selected for a one-year exhibition at the Minneapolis/St. Paul International Airport, and in 2019 was a semifinalist for a McKnight Fiber Artist Fellowship.
+He is a 2021 and 2022 recipient of a National Endowment for Arts in partnership with the Minnesota State Arts Board.
+He is a recipient of a 2022 Federal Performing Arts grant in partnership with the D.C.
+Gay Men's Chorus for the world-premiere of "Portraits" at the Kennedy Center in June 2024.
 He currently serves as a judge for Poetry Out Loud, a partnership with the National Endowment for the Arts and the Poetry Foundation.

 As he is noted as saying, "Create a life of change impacting the lives of the one or the many."